Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Results

 The ablation study has proved the effectiveness of EHR-M-GAN for generating high quality EHR timeseries.
 The shared latent space representation learning in the \textit{dual-VAE} (i.e., GAN$_{\mathtt{SL}}$) have shown remarkable success as making the synthetic data more realistic than separately generating the latent embeddings based on VAEs (as in GAN$_{\mathtt{VAE}}$).
 The \textit{sequentially coupled generator} further improves the model by capturing the dynamics between mixed-type data and iterating over time, therefore enabling the synthetic timeseries to become more indistinguishable from the original.
+Further compared with GAN$_{\mathtt{Unified}}$ that models the mixed-type data in a unified network, our proposed model enables effective learning for the marginal distributions from each data type.
+More importantly, EHR-M-GAN can leverage its dependency learning components to explicitly capture the correlations between heterogeneous types of data.